corona-warn-app/cwa-documentation/solution_architecture.md

 ![Figure 9: Architecture overview of the mobile application (focused on API usage/BLE communication)](images/solution_architecture/figure_9.svg "Figure 9: Architecture overview of the mobile application (focused on API usage/BLE communication)")

 The app itself does not have access to the collected exposures, i.e. the Rolling Proximity Identifiers, and neither is it informed if a new one has been collected by the framework.
-As depicted in the figures *Figure 10* and *Figure 11*, the Exposure Notification encapsulates handling of the keys, including all cryptographic operations on them.
+As depicted in the *Figure 10* and *Figure 11*, the Exposure Notification encapsulates handling of the keys, including all cryptographic operations on them.
 The only output of the black box upon an infection is a collection of temporary exposure keys as shown in *Figure 10*.
-Those are subsequently called diagnosis key.
+Those are subsequently called diagnosis keys.

 ![Figure 10: Key flow from the sending perspective (as described in the specification by Apple/Google)](images/solution_architecture/figure_10.svg "Figure 10: Key flow from the sending perspective (as described in the specification by Apple/Google)")